Graduate recruitment process

 The cognitive assessment tests your abstract, numerical and verbal reasoning skills.
 We use this test because it has high predictive validity for employee success in the workplace.
 Read about the cognitive assessment on the Revelian website.

 Every year there are some urban myths that circulate about the cognitive assessment.
 Some people think that the AFP recruits only the candidates with the top 5%-10% of scores.
 Others suggest that we cut the strongest and weakest performers from the process.
 Neither of these scenarios is true, in fact, every candidate who meets or exceeds our minimum score is progressed.
 The result required for progression is a reasonable benchmark and it is consistent with the minimum requirements of other government agencies.

-The business areas that you selected in your application will be provided with your application.
-If a business area would like to see candidates with your skill-set then your application will also be provided to them.
+The business area that you selected in your application will be provided with your application.
+Also, if another business area would like to see candidates with your skill-set then your application will be provided to them.

-Representatives from the business area read the responses to the selection criteria, CVs and academic transcripts in order to determine which candidates they would like to invite to an Assessment Centre.
+Representatives from the business area read your application, CV and academic transcript in order to determine whether they would like to invite you to an Assessment Centre.

 This process can take a long time, as some business areas receive hundreds of applications to assess.

 Candidates selected by the business area will be invited to attend an Assessment Centre.
 You must be able to attend the Assessment Centre in person.
 There are a number of activities to be completed on the day, and as such no telephone or video interviews can be conducted.

 You will need to bring a passport photo, your academic transcript/s, photographic identification and a completed security pack.
 Please ensure that you check the documents required for your security pack and bring these too.